 – What kind of harp does Jill play?

-Jill has been playing a Triplett Liberty (Nova-30) — a floor harp with 30 strings and a full set of semitone levers — for several years.
+Jill owns a 34-string Kinneret floor harp by Pete Isacowitz of Woodsong, Israel.
 She tunes it to the Western key of Eb, at concert pitch (A440).
-She has just purchased a 34-string Kinneret harp by Pete Isacowitz of Woodsong, Israel.
 Pete comments: “Jill, I’m proud to have sold you one of my harps.
 The thought of it being heard by hundreds of people, accompanying your beautiful voice, really makes me feel good.”
+Now she’s on the prowl for a small, medieval-style harp.

 – What kind of guitar does Jill play?